KKGO-FM: Christmas music

-On November 15, 2016, KKGO began its annual tradition of airing Christmas music around the clock in November and December, rebranding itself as "105.1 Your Christmas Destination".
-With this move, the station competes directly with KOST, which also switches to a 24/7 Christmas format.
-During this time, KKGO's regular, non-seasonal country music remains available on their HD channels and online.
-Although the station is formatted as a country music station year-round, KKGO plays Christmas songs from both country and non-country artists.
+On November 15, 2016, KKGO began an annual tradition of airing Christmas music for part of November and December, rebranding itself as "105.1 Your Christmas Destination".
+With this move, the station competed directly with ratings-leader KOST 103.5 FM, which also switches to an all-Christmas format.
+During this time, KKGO's regular, non-seasonal country music remained available on one of the station's HD channels and online.
 The station reverted to its basic country format on December 26, 2016.
-It has continued switching to Christmas music every November–December 26 since.
-KKGO often has notable music figures host Christmas programming, past guests have included Dan + Shay, Chris Young, Mitchell Tenpenny, Carrie Underwood, Idina Menzel, and Martina McBride.
+It continued switching to Christmas music in November and December for nearly a decade.

+KKGO often had notable musical artists host Christmas programming.
+Guests included Jordan Davis, Dan + Shay, Chris Young, Mitchell Tenpenny, Carrie Underwood, Idina Menzel, and Martina McBride.

+In October 2024, KKGO-HD2 and its FM translator on 98.3 MHz ("K-Mozart") temporarily dropped its classical format and began airing Christmas music through December 31.
+Conversely KKGO-FM's main channel continued with its regular country format during the 2024 holiday season for the first time since 2015.

 HD Radio

+Digital subchannels

-KKGO began broadcasting an HD Radio digital signal in 2005.
-As of 2023, KKGO broadcasts on four subchannels:
+The station began broadcasting an HD Radio digital signal in 2005.
+As of 2025, KKGO-FM broadcasts on four subchannels: